 2. Whoever publicly incites contempt for people or communities, thus disturbing public peace.”

-Denouncing Islam or converting from Islam to another religion is considered apostasy, which is a capital offence.
-The government does not enforce the death penalty for apostasy in practice: the law allows those charged with apostasy three opportunities to repent, which absolves them from the death penalty.
+While the rate of capital punishment in Yemen is very high, the government does not enforce the death penalty for apostasy in practice: the law allows those charged with apostasy three opportunities to repent, which absolves them from the death penalty.
+It is unclear whether a moratorium is in place or whether an “apostate” who refused to repent would face the death penalty.